AlibabaCloudDocs/sls/intl.en-US/Index and query/Best practices/Display query and analysis results on multiple pages.md

     query = "status:200" // Only logs whose value of the status field contains 200 are queried. while True:
-         response = get_logstore_logs(query, offset, lines) // The response to the read request. process (response)                                 // Use the custom logic to process the query result.
+         response = get_logstore_logs(query, offset, lines) // The response to the read request. process (response) // Use the custom logic to process the query results.
          If response.get_count() == 0 && response.is_complete()
              Stop reading logs and exit the current loop. else
             offset += 100 // The value of the offset parameter increases to 100.
 The next 100 lines will be read.
     ```

 -   Python code example